MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

 New:
   - New Hash (SHA 256)
   - New memory allocation
-  - Much faster due to parallel processing via Multithreading
+  - Much faster due to parallel processing via Multithreading.
+  - Can calculate CRC32 and Hashes for arbitrary huge file sizes.
+For files > 2GByte entropy/frequency table generation will be skipped.

 Purpose: